How to use the tool

 D. Promote 1 HP & sub-HP pumps: 1 HP and sub-HP pumps could help marginal farmers meet their needs and could also be put to use for lift irrigation, provided there is access to surface water.

-i.
-Area under horticulture crops as a share of gross cropped area [percentile>50%]: Ensures higher revenue for farmers and higher capacity utilisation of solar pumps.
+- Area under horticulture crops as a share of gross cropped area [percentile>50%]: Ensures higher revenue for farmers and higher capacity utilization of solar pumps.

 This tool recommends a set of policies for each district, for the implementation of which solar could be leveraged as a potential source of irrigation, a capital investment, or a way to further climate resilience.
 The suitability of a policy for a district is evaluated based on the performance of a set of pre-identified ‘Affecting’ parameters.

 A. Har Khet ko Pani – Pradhan Mantri Krishi Sinchayee Yojana: Solar-based irrigation could improve access to groundwater irrigation.

 - Unirrigated net sown area [value>50%]: Indicates lack of access to irrigation and opportunity to expand irrigation cover.